MarcialRosales/concourse-workshop/realPipeline.md

     ....
   ```
 2. The job that produces a release (i.e. a verified artifact) must send a Pull Request suggesting to deploy the new version.
-  2.1.
-First we need a repo that where we have a deployment manifest file that states the version to deploy.
+  - First we need a repo that where we have a deployment manifest file that states the version to deploy.
+    For convenience, let's use https://github.com/MarcialRosales/concourse-workshop-ci but create a branch for the deployments called `deployments`.

+    ```sh
+    git checkout --orphan deployments
+    git rm --cached -r .
+    rm -rf *
+    rm .gitignore .gitmodules
+    touch README.md
+    git add .
+    git commit -m "new branch"
+    git push origin deployments

+    ```

-  2.2.
-We need a concourse resource for this git repo which monitors only the deployment manifest
+  - We need a concourse resource for this git repo which monitors only the deployment manifest for the `development` environment

+    ```YAML
+    - name: deployment-manifest
+      type: git
+      source:
+        uri: (( grab app.source.uri ))
+        branch: deployments
+        private_key: (( grab app.source.private_key ))
+        paths:
+          - development/manifest.yml
+    ```

-  2.3.
-We need a taskt that updates that file with the new version in a different branch other than *master*, e.g. *build*
+  - We need a task that updates that the deployment manifest with the version we are releasing.
+We have to do it in a different branch other than *master*, e.g. *build*.
   2.4.
 We need to push that new version to the *build* branch
   2.5.
 We need a task that creates a pull request to merge the *build* into the *master*